-On average 95% of Mercy students choose to attend college, and 60% of these student receive scholarships to the college/university of her choice.
-By offering AP courses, CLEP exam testing on site and dual enrollment, every student is prepared to continue her education beyond graduation from Mercy High School.
+On average 95% of Mercy students choose to attend college, and 60% of these students receive scholarships to the college/university of her choice.
+Mercy offers many Advanced Placement and Dual Enrollment courses, resulting in a significant number of students completing high school with some college credits already earned.
+Every student is prepared to continue her education beyond graduation from Mercy High School.

 University of Nebraska-Omaha

-3 credit hours in PE3040 for completing Sports Medicine II
+– 3 credit hours in Spanish 2120 for completing Spanish IV

 College of St. Mary